macimax/WIKI_STEPMANIA/List-of-Song-Modifiers.md

 Delayed:

-Fail at end: Fail at the end of the song if your lifebar or battery is empty.
+Fail at end: Fail at the end of the song if your LIFE GAUGE or battery is empty.
 Known as "FailAtEnd" internally.

 Off: You can't fail.
 Known as "FailOff" internally.

-IIDX: This fail type is custom and is in some themes.
-If your lifebar is <=80% at the end of the song, you will fail.
+IIDX: This fail type is custom and is in some themes, and LIFE GAUGE is replaced by GROOVE GAUGE.
+If your GROOVE GAUGE is <=80% at the end of the song, you will fail.
 Known as "FailIIDX" internally.

 Due to a bug, playing SM 3.9 and variants using "Battery", 4 LIVES or RISKY options will change the fail type to Immediate.